Lower Woodward Avenue Historic District: History

 The Lower Woodward Avenue Historic District contains thirty-four commercial buildings built at the end of the nineteenth century and the beginning of the twentieth, many by architects.
 By the 1920s, this area of the city was one of the most active shopping districts in the nation; in 1925, the State and Woodward intersection was the most active pedestrian crossing corner in the U.S.

 Many famous and historic Detroit businesses either began or had flagship stores in or near the district, including Vernors, Sanders Confectionery, Winkelman's, S.S.
 Kresge Co., F. W. Woolworth Company, and Hudson's.
-New retail has emerged in the district.
 In 2011, the Forbes Company which owns the upscale Somerset Collection mall in the suburb of Troy debuted a group of seasonal pop-up mini-shops called Somerset Collection CityLoft on Merchant's Row as part of 'Downtown Detroit Days', generally open the last Thursday through Saturday of the month from June through August, and occasionally September.
 Michigan-based outdoor outfitter Moosejaw has opened a Detroit location along Merchant's Row at 1275 Woodward Avenue.
 The Elliott Building located at 1403 Woodward Ave. began re-development in July 2016 and was opened to residential tenants in December 2017.

-Major retailers have started moving into spaces that just recently were empty.
+Major retailers have started moving into spaces that recently were empty.
 Under Armour, Nike, Warby Parker, Bonobos, John Varvatos, and Lululemon Athletica all have a presence on lower Woodward Avenue.
 Shinola is currently redeveloping and constructing a new Shinola-themed hotel at 1400 Woodward.
 G-Star Raw plans on opening a store along Woodward sometime in 2018.
 Dan Gilbert has started construction on a skyscraper (yet to be named) at the Hudson's department store site.
 It's set to be completed by 2022.
-He is also responsibly for purchasing and renovating many of the building these retailers have moved into.
+He is also responsible for purchasing and renovating many of the buildings these retailers have moved into.